apoapse1/somnium-fur-enderal/source/1_Installation.rst

 #.
 Install the Steam Version of `Enderal: Forgotten Stories (Special Edition) <https://store.steampowered.com/app/976620/Enderal_Forgotten_Stories_Special_Edition/>`.
 #.
 Install `Wabbajack <https://github.com/wabbajack-tools/wabbajack/releases/latest/download/Wabbajack.exe>` to the base folder of one of your drives.
 For example: ``C:\Wabbajack`` is a safe standard.
 It is best installed on the same drive that you have the game installed.
 #.
 Open Wabbajack and login to your **Nexus Account** via the gear icon at the top right. **We absolutely recommend you have a premium subscription active for this account while you download Somnium.** Without a premium account, your download will take significantly longer.
 #.
-Download `Somnium <STAND IN FOR SOMNIUM DISK DOWNLOAD>` and run this.
+Download `Somnium <https://github.com/apoapse1/somnium-fur-enderal/releases/latest/download/Somnium.wabbajack>` and run this.
 You can set the ``Installation Location`` to the same base folder of your drive that you downloaded Wabbajack to in step #2.
 The ``Download Location`` should then fill automatically.
 If it does not, simply point it to a folder called "downloads" that you can make in the ``C:\Somnium`` location.
 #.
 Allow this installation to run.
 It will take a while.
 #.
 Navigate to this installation and run ``Setup.bat``
 #.
 Follow the instructions from the command window that appears.